 The University of Manitoba is bound by (Manitoba) which can be found at the following address:

-The Human Rights and Equity Advisor will provide information and assistance to you if you have a concern regarding discrimination or harassment in the human rights area, and will assist in resolving your concern informally.
+The Human Rights and Conflict Management Officer will provide information and assistance to you if you have a concern regarding discrimination or harassment in the human rights area, and will assist in resolving your concern informally.
 If informal resolution is not possible, an Investigation Officer can be designated to investigate formal complaints of discrimination and harassment against an individual or group.

 What is Discrimination?